Bared to You

-Bared to You is a 2012 New York Times bestselling erotic new adult romance novel by writer Sylvia Day, focusing on the complicated relationship between two twentysomething protagonists with equally abusive pasts.
+Bared to You is a 2012 New York Times bestselling erotic new adult romance novel by veteran writer Sylvia Day, focusing on the complicated relationship between two twentysomething protagonists with equally traumatic pasts.
 The novel was initially self-published on April 3, 2012, by Day, with Berkley Books re-publishing the book on June 12, 2012, with an initial print run of 500,000 copies.
-Day has stated that Bared to You will be the first novel in her Crossfire series, with the follow-up novel, Reflected in You, published in October 2012.
-The Crossfire series sold five million English-language copies in 2012 and international rights were licensed in thirty-eight territories as of January 2013.
+Bared to You is the first novel in Day's Crossfire® Saga (also called the Crossfire series) quintet, with the follow-up novel, Reflected in You, published in October 2012.
+The first two Crossfire novels sold five million English-language copies in 2012 and international rights were licensed in thirty-eight territories as of January 2013.

-Bared to You was declared Penguin UK's "fastest selling paperback for a decade" and Penguin Group (USA) reports that Bared to You is Berkley's biggest breakout book of 2012.
+Bared to You was declared Penguin UK's "fastest selling paperback for a decade" and Penguin Group (USA) reported that Bared to You was Berkley's biggest breakout book of 2012.
 In December 2012, Amazon.com announced that Bared to You was #4 on the e-tailer's list of top 10 best-selling books of 2012 overall (print and Kindle combined), Apple announced that Bared to You was #5 on iTunes' Top Ten Books of the Year, and Nielsen announced that Bared to You was #7 on BookScan's Top 10 Print Book Sales of 2012 – Adult Fiction.
+In the UK, Nielsen inducted Bared to You in the Platinum Hall of Fame, which recognizes sales within the United Kingdom of over one million copies and "the wider cultural impact that sales of this magnitude signify."

 Bared to You spent forty-five weeks on The New York Times trade paperback bestseller list and sixty-seven weeks on the USA Today bestseller list.
+In 2026, Penguin Random House's editors named Bared to You one of "The Best Romance Books of All Time."

 Synopsis

-Although Eva Tramell, a 24-year-old survivor of childhood sexual abuse, finds it difficult at times to overcome her past, she is drawn to young billionaire Gideon Cross, another childhood sexual abuse survivor.
-They must find a way to heal each other and establish a healthy romantic relationship.
+Multimillionaire socialite Eva Tramell, a 24-year-old survivor of childhood sexual abuse, finds it difficult at times to overcome her past, but she reciprocates a fierce sexual attraction with 28-year old billionaire Gideon Cross, another childhood sexual abuse survivor.
+Over the course of the quintet (as well as the Crossroads spin-off novels), Gideon and Eva leverage communication and therapy to overcome defensive coping mechanisms.
+Surrounded by a large cast of secondary characters - some of whom have nefarious agendas - Gideon and Eva are determined to build a safe and healthy romantic relationship.

+Although frequently grouped with contemporaneous erotic novels featuring power imbalances and BDSM, the Crossfire series was written with a consent-forward, trauma-informed approach and contains neither bondage nor sadomasochism; the traumatic sexual pasts of the protagonists make the infliction of pain and use of restraints during sex intolerable.
+Both primary characters are wealthy, move through the same social circles, and the sexually experienced Eva is the driving force of the relationship, responsible for setting the tone as well as establishing the milestones she and Gideon work toward.